Wrap Up

 Key Takeaways

-- One approach to implementing open data is to plan your data management, describe your open data, and preserve and share your open data.
+• To implement open data: plan your data management, describe your data, and preserve and share your data.